jgmamxmn/simple-js-radar-chart/README.md

 where doSomething is a function to process the ID/Value pairs.
 ID corresponds to the ID specified when constructing the Radar object.

+### TODO

+* The source code is not encapsulated.
+* Gets a bit weird if the "Min" value of a node is not zero.